Music club logo

 Ensemble Kontrapunkte

 The Ensemble Kontrapunkte, founded in 1965 by Peter Keuschnig, is made up mainly of members of the major Viennese orchestras and specializes primarily in chamber music of the 20st and 21st century music.
 Since the 1974/75 season, the Ensemble Kontrapunkte has continuously organized a subscription cycle for the Gesellschaft der Musikfreunde in Vienna.
 It also undertakes guest performances and participates in international music festivals.
-In 2017, Ensemble Kontrapunkte under Peter Keuschnig was awarded the Louise Zemlinsky Prize of the Alexander Zemlinsky Fund at the Gesellschaft der Musikfreunde in Vienna.
+In 2017, Ensemble Kontrapunkte under Peter Keuschnig was awarded the Louise Zemlinsky Prize of the Alexander Zemlinsky Fund at the Gesellschaft der Musikfreunde in Wien.
 In 2021, Peter Keuschnig handed over the artistic direction to Gottfried Rabl, who places the juxtaposition of established major works of ensemble literature and the latest works at the center of Ensemble Kontrapunkte’s artistic work.

 Translated with DeepL.com (free version)